Code-Institute-Submissions/sblakedev-Project-2_MayResub/README.md

 ![Footer](assets/images/readme/Footer.PNG)
 * The footer section includes links to the relevant social media sites for the quiz website.
 The links will open to a new tab to allow easy navigation for the user.
 The footer is valuable to the user as it enables them to contact the site owners if needed.

+---

 ### Testing
 #### Validator Testing
+The W3C Markup Validator, W3C CSS Validator Services and JSHint were used to validate every page of the project to ensure there were no syntax errors in the project.
 ![HTML Validation](assets/images/readme/HTMLValidation.PNG)
 ![CSS Validation](assets/images/readme/CSSValidation.PNG)
 ![JavaScript Validation](assets/images/readme/JSValidation.PNG)